jgam/Django-for-celery/README.md

 -now, we are able to get the views connected to .html file which will render the views in terms of the .html file.

 ##Django app part 4
+-detail.html
+->displays a radio button for each question choice.
+The value of each radio button is the associated quesiton choice's ID.
+->all post forms that are targeted at internal URLs should use the csrf_token template tag

+-polls/views.py
+->if selected_choice exists, we can make that as a variable ->when keyError occurred, return render function with inputs ->if you don't find any selected votes, you can move on with increasing the counter values.
+->lastly, return Httpresponse which takes a single argument: the URL to which the user will be redirected.
+In this case the user is redirected to : reverse() which helps avoid having to hardcode a URL in the view function.
+We want to pass control to and the varaible portion of the URl pattern that poinst to that view.
+In this case, using the URLconf we set up earlier.

+**This part is critical since it talks about how to actually create functionality in an application (make sure to know about displaying votes and redirecting to before)**

+Now going in to using **generic views** why? detail() and results() are almost identical to each other, other than inheriting different .html files.
+Therefore, we can optimize it with generic views.
+1. convert the URL conf
+2. Delete some of unnecessary views
+3. new views based on Django's generic views